unlock-protocol/unlock/packages/README.md

 ### Versions

-Yarn use "deffered" version release, which means that we first prepare a file that state which packages should be updated - and how (minor, major, etc).
-Then the new version number is applied to the package and updated in deps accross the entire repo.
+Yarn use "deferred" version release, which means that we first prepare a file that state which packages should be updated - and how (minor, major, etc).
+Then the new version number is applied to the package and updated in deps across the entire repo.

 Shortcuts commands available from the root repo: